 This Artsville documentary (full title: Under the Skin of the Auckland Life Drawing Group) visits a group of artists who have been gathering together for over 30 years to take part in a life drawing.
 Group members — sculptor Terry Stringer and painters Jan Nigro, John Andrew and Mary McIntyre — talk about the inspiration that the models provide and the journeys they take the images on in terms of their own art.
 The early history of art schools in Auckland is discussed and the nude models break their silence to discuss the enjoyment they get from participating.

-The penultimate Pop Mechanix single was an exploration of carnality, anchored by chiming guitars with vocals by Andrew Snoid (Coconut Rough and 'Sierra Leone').
-It was one of the first music videos directed by Spot On video competition winner Paul Middleditch (he was still at school) who went on to make videos for Tim Finn and Tex Pistol, commercials, and 2009 movie Separation City.
+The penultimate Pop Mechanix single was an exploration of carnality, anchored by chiming guitars with vocals by Andrew McLennan (Coconut Rough and 'Sierra Leone').
+It was one of the first music videos directed by Spot On video competition winner Paul Middleditch, who was still at school.
+He went on to make videos for Tim Finn and Tex Pistol, commercials, and 2009 movie Separation City.
 The location was a cold, disused office.
 “Luckily,” says bass player Paul Scott, “we were into leather jackets, big coats and damn big hair because the place was absolutely freezing”.

 Vocalist Victoria Kelly is very much the focus of this moody Strawpeople video.
 Singing enigmatically of dreams, knives and possible obsession— and magically changing outfits off camera, in patented music vid style — she performs in a shadowy, red-lit dive for an audience that consists of Strawpeople founders Paul Casserly and Mark Tierney.
 Tierney left the group in 1996.
 Plans for Victoria Kelly to take on a bigger role in Strawpeople would be derailed by her increasingly busy career as a film composer.
 ‘Beautiful Skin’ was composed by Strawpeople collaborator Greg Johnson.